k-melnyk/graphKKE/README.md

     doi = {10.1038/nature13738}
     }
    ```
-   [2]  Caporaso J. et al. “Moving pictures of the humanmicrobiome”.
-In:Genome  biology12  (May  2011),R50.
+   [2]  Caporaso J. et al. "Moving pictures of the humanmicrobiome".
+In: Genome biology 12.
+May 2011, R50.
    ```
    @article{MovingPicture,
     author = {Caporaso J. and Lauber C. and Costello E. and Berg-Lyons D. and González A. and Stombaugh J. and Knights D and Gajer P. and Ravel J. and Fierer N. and Gordon J. and Knight R.},